Financially Fair Divorce: Financial Advisors' Daily Digest

 Constant fighting between spouses is a frequent prelude to divorce.
-The couple want to end the pain of conflict, but all too often the fighting merely intensifies - yes, gets worse - throughout a bitter battle over a financial settlement, let alone custody of the children.
+The couple want to end the pain of conflict, but all too often, the fighting merely intensifies - yes, gets worse - throughout a bitter battle over a financial settlement, let alone custody of the children.
 Even afterwards, the bitterness may persist every time kids are handed over from one parent to another, or there is disagreement over who takes a kid to an appointment, or over arrangements for what is supposed to be a joyous event, such as a child's wedding.

 With this high potential for discord, it would behoove a divorcing couple to do everything possible to reach an amicable financial settlement (if they could not avert the divorce itself).